rackerlabs/developer.rackspace.com/src/docs/cloud-identity/getting-started/samples/create_token_api_key.rst

 .. code-block:: javascript

+  // Not currently supported by this SDK

 .. code-block:: php

   // Generating tokens from API keys is handled by default in the main
   // OpenCloud\Rackspace client.
 See "Setup" section.

 .. code-block:: python

+  // Not currently supported by this SDK

 .. code-block:: ruby